-Raymond March is a scholar at the Challey Institute for Global Innovation and Growth with the Center for the Study of Public Choice and Private Enterprise (PCPE) and an assistant professor in the NDSU Department of Agribusiness and Applied Economics at North Dakota State University.
+Raymond March is a scholar at the Challey Institute for Global Innovation and Growth with the Center for the Study of Public Choice and Private Enterprise and an assistant professor of economics in the Department of Agribusiness and Applied Economics at North Dakota State University.
 He teaches courses in microeconomics, the history of economic thought, and health economics.
 His research examines the public and private provision and governance of health care in the United States, particularly in pharmaceutical markets.
 His research has appeared in Southern Economic Journal, Public Choice, Research Policy, Journal of Institutional Economics, and other academic publications.
 His popular writings are published in the Washington Examiner, The Hill, Real Clear Health, Health Care News, Sun Sentinel, Foundation for Economic Education, and elsewhere.

 Raymond is also a research fellow at the Independent Institute and the director of FDAReview.org, an educational research and communications project on the U.S. Food and Drug Administration (FDA).
 He regularly blogs on health policy at The Beacon.

 Raymond resides in Fargo with his wife, Amy, daughter Tinsley, son Grant, and two ill-behaved cats.

 |Ph.D.
 Agricultural and Applied Economics, Texas Tech University, 2017|